 The film's originality lies in its quasi-documentary approach, capturing the raw energy of Rio's favelas.
 Its dynamic cinematography and nervous editing amplify the tension and reinforce the authenticity of the story.
 This cult masterpiece from the early 2000s paved the way for other films exploring complex urban realities, such as Slumdog Millionaire and Gomorra.

 A must-see, City of God continues to resonate with its powerful narrative and unfiltered depiction of social realities.
-Returning to theaters on December 11, 2024, this film offers an unforgettable experience, driven by remarkable actors and bold direction.
+The film offers an unforgettable experience, supported by outstanding acting and bold direction.
 Whether you're discovering it for the first time or revisiting this powerful universe, City of God is a work that leaves no one indifferent.

 Not sure which film to see today?
 Well, we've got plenty of films to show near you.
 [Read more]